-Equipment is attached to your PC: Select this option if Ekos is running on your StellarMate (via HDMI or VNC), PC (Windows®/Linux®) or Mac® OS.
+Equipment is attached to this device: Select this option if Ekos is running on your StellarMate (via HDMI or VNC), device (Windows®/Linux®) or Mac® OS.

-Equipment is attached to a remote computer: Select this option if Ekos is running on your PC (Windows®/Linux®) or Mac® OS, and your equipment is connected to a remote computer.
+Equipment is attached to a remote device: Select this option if Ekos is running on your device (Windows®/Linux®) or Mac® OS, and your equipment is connected to a remote computer.

-Equipment is attached to StellarMate: Select this option if Ekos is running on your PC (Windows®/Linux®) or Mac® OS, and your equipment is connected to StellarMate.
+Equipment is attached to StellarMate: Select this option if Ekos is running on your device (Windows®/Linux®) or Mac® OS, and your equipment is connected to StellarMate.